Event Timetable

 The Sprint Relay sees athletes having to make split-second decisions on which route to take under the extreme pressure of head-to-head racing.
 Each leg of the race will take the leading teams roughly 14 minutes so the whole event is over within an hour.
 After a short pause to cool down, medals will be presented at 14:30.

 Access to the race arenas is free every day and you can watch the action live and follow along on the big screen!
-For the Sprint Relay you can also purchase a £10 ticket to have a spot with views of the changeover area.

 After the World Champions are decided there will be public races in the same area.